SQream/sqream_docs/sql/sql_statements/ddl_commands/create_table.rst

 Creating a Table with a Clustering Key
 --------------------------------------

 When data within a table is organized in a sorted manner, the columns responsible for this sorting are termed as clustered.
 Effective clustering can greatly enhance performance.
 For instance, in the scenario provided, the ``start_date`` column is anticipated to naturally cluster due to the continuous influx of new users and their corresponding start dates.
-However, in cases where the clustering of incoming data isn't inherent, SQreamDB will automatically cluster it during insertion or bulk loading processes once the clustering key is set.
+However, in cases where the clustering of incoming data isn't inherent, BLUE will automatically cluster it during insertion or bulk loading processes once the clustering key is set.

 .. code-block:: postgres